Bunjin/eth-layer2App-tracker/README.md

 # Eth Layer 2 APP Tracker

+[Insert image]

-A JS module for tracking Ethereum Layer 2 Apps
+A JS module for tracking Ethereum Layer 2 Solutions/Apps (requires a layer 2 plugin specific to the layer 2 solutions)

 ## Installation

-`npm install eth-layer2App-tracker -S`
+clone this repo
+then `npm run compile` and in the package folder + metamask-extension use `npm link [...]` (see: https://github.com/MetaMask/metamask-extension/blob/develop/docs/developing-on-deps.md)

+## Specifications

+Creates a layer 2 tracker / wrapper around the specific layer 2 script

+see SPECS.md for more details

-## Dev notes:
+## Temp notes:

 The specific sub layer2 package should be iframed and ran in a secure fashion with an API to communicate with metamask to perform some actions and also to provide the state to metamask.